-We compare our proposed method with the state-of-the-art unsupervised person ReID methods, including unsupervised domain adaptation (UDA) person ReID and fully unsupervised person ReID.
-The result is shown in Tab. \ref{tab:2}.
+We compare our proposed method with the state-of-the-art unsupervised person ReID methods, including UDA person ReID and fully unsupervised person ReID.
+The result is shown in Table \ref{tab:2}.
 We first list the state-of-the-art UDA methods, including ECN \cite{zhong2019invariance}, MMCL \cite{wang2020unsupervised}, JVTC \cite{li2020joint}, DG-Net++ \cite{zou2020joint}, MMT \cite{ge2019mutual}, DCML \cite{chen2020deep}, MEB \cite{zhai2020multiple}, SPCL \cite{ge2020self} and HCD \cite{zheng2021online}.
-Although these methods leverage the knowledge of the source domain, our proposed methods outperforms all of them on these three datasets.
+Although these methods leverage the knowledge of the source domain, our proposed method outperforms all of them on these three datasets.
 The reason is probably that the gap between source and target domains is large and it is hard to transfer the knowledge from source domain to the target domain.